rxrc/vimrc/README.md

 all desired Vim plugins are loaded from `plugins.vim` using [vim-plug].
 Overall configuration then follows a normal plugin structure.

+For documentation of the methodology behind my specific Vim environment, including usage tips, see `:help rxrc/vimrc` or view [vimrc.txt](./doc/vimrc.txt) directly.

 [vim-plug]: https://github.com/junegunn/vim-plug

 ## Installation